rubengardner/rpsls/README.md

 * Retro-style buttons and links: white (#ffffff) and black (#000000)

-* Table displaying the game mechanincs: Green (#0FA300) for the user and purple (#730041) for the enemy.
+* Table displaying the game mechanics: Green (#0FA300) for the user and purple (#730041) for the enemy.

-* Wepons selection and help pop-up button: Purple (#730041);
+* Weapons selection and help pop-up button: Purple (#730041);

 * Pop up backgrounds: Grey (rgba(85, 85, 85, 1) or #555555)

-We used the following technologies to choose the color scheme:
+We used the following technologies to choose the colour scheme:
-* [Color palettes](https://mycolor.space/?hex=%23F6CA80&sub=1): Use to find colors that would match
+* [Color palettes](https://mycolor.space/?hex=%23F6CA80&sub=1): Use to find colours that would match
-* [Eye dropper](https://eyedropper.org/): Used to pick color from other sources.
+* [Eye dropper](https://eyedropper.org/): Used to pick colours from other sources.

 ### Contrast check:

-We used [WebAIM](https://webaim.org/resources/contrastchecker/) to check accesability, as shown below.
+We used [WebAIM](https://webaim.org/resources/contrastchecker/) to check accessibility, as shown below.

-Contrast between black text and light pink boxes:
+The contrast between black text and light pink boxes:
   ![Contrast-check1](./assets/media/contrast_check1.png)

-Contrast between purple weapon selection and and pink background:
+The contrast between purple weapon selection and pink background:
   ![Contrast-check2](./assets/media/contrast_check2.png)

-Contrast between pop-up text and background:
+The contrast between pop-up text and background:
   ![Contrast-check3](./assets/media/contrast_check3.png)

-Contrast between black welcome text and pink background:
+The contrast between black welcome text and pink background:
   ![Contrast-check4](./assets/media/contrast_check4.png)